FlamesX-128/import-modules/README.md

 ## Description

-import-all is a crate that enhances the ease of importing modules using regex patterns.
+import-modules is a crate that enhances the ease of importing modules using regex patterns.
 It is based on the npm package require-all.

 ## Usage